What are the disadvantages of streaming TV?

 3. Content Fragmentation: With the increasing number of streaming services, content is becoming more fragmented.
 Exclusive shows and movies are spread across different platforms, requiring viewers to subscribe to multiple services to access their favorite content.
 This fragmentation can be inconvenient and costly, as it limits the convenience of having all your favorite shows in one place.

 4. Limited Offline Access: Unlike traditional TV or physical media, streaming TV often restricts offline access to content.
-While some platforms offer limited offline viewing options, most require a stable internet connection to stream content.
-This can be problematic for travelers or those with limited access to the internet.
+While some platforms offer limited offline viewing options, the majority require an internet connection to stream content.
+This can be problematic for those who travel frequently or have limited access to the internet.

 FAQ: